 FCTG’s Q1 2024 report revealed revenue growth of 5% year-on-year, but the result fell short of the 7-8% growth forecasted by analysts.
 The company attributed this underperformance to month-to-month inconsistencies and softer-than-expected leisure travel demand in key markets, including Australia, the UK, and the United States.

-Adding to the challenges, FCTG said higher fuel prices, rising wages, and ongoing supply chain disruptions impacted margins, with profit before tax falling to $72 million—a 12% drop compared to Q1 2023.
+Adding to the challenges, FCTG said rising operational costs—including fuel prices and wages—also squeezed profit margins, with profit before tax down 12% from Q1 2023, falling to AUD $72 million.

-While it may not be good news for airlines, the continuing fall in the price of international airfares is a welcome relief for everyone else.
+While it may not be good news for airlines or financial analysts, most other areas of the industry welcome the continuing fall in international airfares.
 Flight Centre’s corporate division, FCM, reported last week that the average cost of seats across all carriers has recently dropped by as much as 10%.

 FCM found that economy fares dropped by five to 10% in the most recent quarter (July to September 2024) compared to the previous year.
 That’s the equivalent of over $100 per ticket, FCM said, with the most significant drops for Qatar, UAE, France, UK and Italy.